-Consumer Dry Ice Uses
+Consumer Dry Ice Applications

-There are a variety of domestic dry ice uses.
-See below to learn more:
+See below examples to learn more:

 Combine dry ice with heated water to produce bubbling water and voluminous flowing fog.
 Add 2 kg of Dry Ice into a 20 litre container of hot water to create fog for 5 to 10 minutes.
 As the dry ice cools the water, the volume of Dry Ice fog diminishes.
 Dry Ice makes fog because of its cold temperature, -78.5°C, immersed in hot water, creates a cloud of true water vapour fog.
 When the water temperature reaches 10°C or less, the Dry Ice stops producing fog, but will continue to sublimate and bubble.
 Keep the water heated (using a dedicated dry ice smoke machine supplied by SignFX) to prolong the smoke effect.